ava-labs/avalanche-docs/docs/nodes/maintain/understand-how-a-node-bootstraps.md

 A node first just fetches and parses containers.
 Once the chain is complete, the node will execute them in chronological order starting from the earliest downloaded container to the accepted frontier.
-This allows the node to rebuild the full chain state and to eventually be in sync with the rest of the jjetwork.
+This allows the node to rebuild the full chain state and to eventually be in sync with the rest of the network.

 ## When Does Bootstrapping Finish?